-Your teachers will assess your progress through a range of activities.
+Your teachers will assess your progress through a range of activities, applied learning tasks and community projects.
 You won't receive an ATAR.
-This is because there are no external assessments, apart from the General Achievement Test and in some scored VCE VET programs.
+This is because there are no external exams, apart from the General Achievement Test and in some scored VCE VET programs.
+You will be assessed along the continuum including; Excelling, Achieving, Satisfactory or Not Yet Satisfactory and receive a final S (Satisfactory) or N (Not Satisfactory) at the end of each unit at the end of the semester, like the VCE...